SwiftStrike24/Crypto-Converter-app/implementation.md

 ### Phase 3: Intelligent Stablecoin Detection & Auto-Switching (v1.6.0)
 Introduced a multi-layer stablecoin detection system that automatically switches the target fiat currency based on the type of stablecoin selected by the user, enhancing the user experience for stablecoin conversions.

+### Phase 4: Chart Page UI/UX Overhaul (v1.7.3)
+Completely redesigned the `ChartPage` to improve information hierarchy and visual appeal.
+This involved moving from a simple stacked layout to a modern two-column dashboard, redesigning the header for unified controls, and transforming `TokenStats` into a detailed sidebar panel with improved data visualization, including a horizontal progress bar for circulating supply.
+This phase also included significant bug fixes related to data fetching and currency formatting to ensure a stable and intuitive user experience.